Bebolias/v2-core/README.md

 # TODOs

-- BaseMarket skeleton
+- implement a mock market & fully define the IMarket interface referencing the python logic
-- MarketManager skeleton
+- test market creation and registration flow
-- MarketCreator skeleton
+- introduce more market tests

 # Summary
 This project uses foundry.
 Licensing is not finalised yet, as a placeholder using MIT in a few places to keep the linter happy.